-There is something about their graceful lines, the wonderful faded paint and the unpredictable intricacy and personality of Swedish long-case clocks that captivates me.
-These are hand-made pieces, fashioned slowly by craftsmen with without power tools, and painted without the aid of good lighting or magnification.
-Yet their decoration and carving is exquisite.
-Often referred to Mora clocks (after the town of Mora in Sweden’s Dalarna province) this type of paint-decorated clock was made throughout Scandinavia.
+There is something about their graceful lines, the wonderful faded paint and the unpredictable intricacy and personality of long-case Swedish clocks that captivates me.
+These are hand-made pieces, fashioned slowly by craftsmen without power tools.
+They were painted without the aid of good lighting or magnification yet their decoration and carving is exquisite.
+Often referred to Mora clocks (after the town of Mora in Sweden’s Dalarna province) these paint-decorated clocks were made throughout Scandinavia.
 Swedish clocks have their quirks.
-Though mostly made by men they have feminine silhouettes and they can be surprisingly tall.
+Though mostly made by men, they have feminine silhouettes and they can be surprisingly tall.
 Numerals on the faces were often drawn in unstable India ink – and must never be wet.

-This week, I spotted a unique and unusual green Rococo clock [top] in an auction catalog (irony: in emerald, the “new” color).
+This week, I spotted a unique and unusual green Rococo clock [top] in an auction catalog.
+I also found it wonderfully ironic: the 18th century clock is emerald green, this year’s “new” color.
 This one was made in Stockholm and signed by the maker.
 At 7-feet 9-inches it is also nearly ceiling height in most homes.
 Sadly, it’s missing a key part – the pendulum.
 But the gilded chinoiserie motifs on the case are stellar.
 I wanted to show it and I’ve added the rest of off my virtual clock collection.
 Please bear with me on these photos which I compiled while shopping for my own clock.
 They are very long and narrow and require a good, slow scroll.

 A less intricately carved, faded green clock is wonderfully curvaceous.
 The crown is flat and simple and the bezel contrast-painted a sea-water blue.

 Does this shade of blue look familiar?
 How about the urn on the top?
 Think Wedgwood.
 Of all the blue shades, this is my favorite and the decoration is done in the same contrasting colors as some of the iconic china.
-I also love the bracket feet, the acanthus leaf motif on the base, and the priceless classical urn on the crown.
+I also love the bracket feet, the acanthus leaf motif on the base.
+Then there’s the priceless classical urn on the crown.

 Wonderfully ornate, a Gustavian gray clock looks like a blend of curvy Rococo motifs mixed with the more formal Neoclassical style that followed it.
 Note the difference in the blocky base as opposed to a pair of “feet.”